Fola-Git/fastapi-kodecamp-projects/new_job_tracker/README.md

-# Task 3: Job Application Tracker with Secure Access
+Job Application Tracker with Secure Access

 Each user can only see their own job applications.
 Uses HTTP Basic auth and filters by the current user.